Caramel Popcorn Recipe Plus 8 Helpful Tips...

 Printer Friendly Recipe

-Caramel Gourmet Popcorn can be given in cellophane bag, a decorative jar, a canning type jar (with wax paper under the lid) or a gift tin (in my experience, gift tins keep caramel popcorn fresh the longest) - just make sure the container has an air tight seal.
+Caramel Gourmet Popcorn can be given in cellophane bag, an air-tight decorative jar, an air-tight up-cycled canister, or a gift tin (in my experience, gift tins keep caramel popcorn fresh the longest) - just make sure the container you use has an air tight seal.

 Decorate as desired, keeping it simple as seen to the right or getting crafty if you are so inspired...